Punjabi Canadians

-Punjabi Canadians number approximately 950,000 and account for roughly 2.6% of Canada's population, as per the 2021 Canadian census.
+Punjabi Canadians are Canadian citizens of Punjabi descent, numbering approximately 950,000 and accounting for roughly 2.6% of Canada's population, as per the 2021 Canadian census.
 Their heritage originates wholly or partly from the Punjab region of India and Pakistan.

 Punjabis first arrived in Canada during the late 19th century to work in the forestry industry.
 Primarily concentrated in the western province of British Columbia, the Punjabi population initially peaked in 1908 before an ensuing period of population decline and stagnation followed.
 In the mid 20th century Canadian immigration laws were relaxed, fostering rapid population growth into the present day.

 Today, the largest Punjabi communities in Canada are situated in the province of British Columbia, concentrated in Vancouver, and the province of Ontario, particularly in Toronto.

 History

 Late 19th century

 In 1897, the first persons of Punjabi origin visited British Columbia.
-They were soldiers transiting from India to the United Kingdom during the Diamond Jubilee of Queen Victoria.
+They were Sikh soldiers of the Sikh Regiment and the Punjab Regiment in the British Indian Army transiting from India to the United Kingdom during the Diamond Jubilee of Queen Victoria.
 The Punjabis ultimately became the first South Asian-origin group to settle in Canada.